Online Master’s Degrees in Clinical Mental Health Counseling

 Mental health and substance abuse are heavily linked, and a master’s degree in mental health counseling can also prepare a graduate for work as a substance abuse counselor.
 Sometimes referred to as addiction counselors, substance abuse counselors guide clients through substance abuse and dependency issues.
 They teach their clients healthy coping mechanisms, help them regain control over their lives, and aid them in re-establishing personal and professional relationships.

 Within substance abuse counseling, there are further distinctions: some substance abuse counselors focus on crisis intervention, while others work in non-crisis settings.
-And like mental health counselors, they will need to work in multidisciplinary teams and be comfortable with clients with dual diagnoses.
+And like mental health counselors, they must work in multidisciplinary teams and be comfortable treating clients with dual diagnoses.
 A master’s degree in clinical mental health counseling can provide the foundation for understanding the different elements that factor into substance abuse and effective strategies for mitigating them.
+While a substance abuse or addiction degree focus is not usually required to work in this specific field, it can help students better prepare for this specialization’s unique demands and secure a related job after graduation and licensure.

 Matt Zbrog